SimoBor99/rt1_project/README.md

 The simulator requires a Python 2.7 installation, the [pygame](http://pygame.org/) library, [PyPyBox2D](https://pypi.python.org/pypi/pypybox2d/2.1-r331), and [PyYAML](https://pypi.python.org/pypi/PyYAML/).

 Once the dependencies are installed, to run the script `assignment.py` in the simulator, use `run.py`, passing it the file name.
-You can find both files into [rt_firstassignment folder](https://github.com/SimoBor99/rt1_project/tree/main/rt_firstassignment).
+You can find both files into `rt_firstassignment folder`.
 By the command line, you can run it with: